filipchr/node-booli/README.md

 ## License

-All data provided belongs to Booli Search Results.
+All data provided belongs to Booli Search Technologies AB.

 This packages is powered by [Booli](http://www.booli.se)